JereKuusela/valheim-upgrade_world/publish/README.md

 Item ids can be used to detect and prevent rerolling chests which players are using to store items.

 Example:
-- reroll_chests TreasureChest_mountains Amber Coins AmberPearl Ruby Obsidian ArrowFrost OnionSeeds: Rerolls mountain treasure chests which only have naturally occurring items.
+- `reroll_chests TreasureChest_mountains Amber Coins AmberPearl Ruby Obsidian ArrowFrost OnionSeeds`: Rerolls mountain treasure chests which only have naturally occurring items.
-- reroll_chests * looted 1500 0 0: Rerolls all chests which are 1500 meters away from the world center.
+- `reroll_chests * looted min=1500 pos=0,0`: Rerolls all chests which are 1500 meters away from the world center.

 ## count_biomes [frequency] [...args]

 Counts amounts of biomes.
 Frequency determines in meters how often the biome is checked.
 Result it also printed to the player.log file.

 Example:
-- count_biomes 100 5000 0 0: Counts only biomes after 5000 meters from the world center by checking the biom every 100 meters.
+- `count_biomes 100 min=5000 pos=0,0`: Counts only biomes after 5000 meters from the world center by checking the biom every 100 meters.

 ## count_entities [all] [...ids] [...args]